 II.
 USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

-C. WAYS IN WHICH BACTERIA MAY RESIST OUR CONTROL AGENTS
+C. WAYS IN WHICH BACTERIA MAY RESIST CHEMICAL CONTROL AGENTS

 LEARNING OBJECTIVES FOR THIS SECTION